Nel-Medeiros/PortableMediaWiki/README.md

 -   After MediaWiki tells you that everything went smoothly, save your  [LocalSettings.php](https://www.mediawiki.org/wiki/LocalSettings.php "LocalSettings.php")  file to your wiki's root folder, e.g. e:\xampp\htdocs\mywiki.
 -   Direct your browser once again to the appropriate page, e.g. http://localhost/mywiki.
 It should take you to the Main Page of your new wiki.
 Congratulations!
 You're done.
 -   Add any extra  [extensions](https://www.mediawiki.org/wiki/Manual:Extensions "Manual:Extensions")  your wiki is going to require.
+- In the file located in */extensions/Scribunto/includes/engines/LuaStandalone/LuaStandaloneInterpreter.php* comment out line code that looks like `$cmd = '"' . $cmd . '"';`

 **Wiki already works**
 ## Installing TemplateStyles Extension
 - [Download](https://www.mediawiki.org/wiki/Special:ExtensionDistributor/TemplateStyles) the file